based2/KB/network/ip_filter.md

 block from any to 46.26.235.102
 # A.ch TF
+block from any to 46.29.160.43
+# DFA Chaos RAT AlfaC2 Mangusta
-block from any to 46.29.160.43 block from any to 46.30.215.0/24
+block from any to 46.30.45.105 block from any to 46.30.215.0/24
 # Denmark https://red.flag.domains/posts/2024-01-15/
 block from any to 46.30.215.36